The First 100 Years

 Changing with the times

 Joseph “Bonnie” Colley began working at RM&E as a parts runner in 1955.
 In subsequent years he became its parts department manager, a sales representative, and the sales manager.
-In 1977 he was named a vice president, in 1982 its president, and ultimately, 1984 he purchased the company.
+In 1977 he was named a vice president, in 1982 its president, and ultimately, in 1984 he purchased the company.

 Much of RM&E’s growth came under Bonnie Colley’s direction.
 As the business and economic conditions changed, new lines were added and new markets developed.
 The size of the staff grew and the depth of RM&E’s client list and sales expanded.

-Since moving to its present location at 1701 Roseneath Road, just off the Boulevard in midtown Richmond (Scott’s Addition), the company has purchased adjacent lots and expanded our facilities to cover an entire half of a city block.
+Since moving to its present location at 1701 Roseneath Road, just off the Boulevard in midtown Richmond (Scott’s Addition), the company has purchased adjacent lots and expanded its facilities to cover an entire half of a city block.

 The next generation

 RM&E’s C.E.O and President, Mike Colley, started full time with the company after graduating from Emory & Henry in 1982.
 Like his father, he began in the parts department, worked his way up through service, then sales.